BrickPi/MicroMaple/README.txt

 1.2 Message Delivery

-1.2.1 A Kernel MUST implement SYSCALL where RAX = 0 to send messages, known henceforth as the POSTMSG system call.
+1.2.1 A Kernel MUST implement SYSCALL where AX = 0 to send messages, known henceforth as the POSTMSG system call.
-1.2.2 Upon POSTMSG system call, the kernel MUST read RDI to find destination process ID.
+1.2.2 Upon POSTMSG system call, the kernel MUST read DI to find destination process ID.
 1.2.3 The kernel MUST verify that the destination process exists.
 1.2.4 The kernel SHOULD inform the caller (with a message) if the destination process does not exist and cannot be started.
 1.2.5 The kernel MUST verify that the caller has the authority to send the message.
 1.2.6 The kernel MUST verify that the destination process supports and can receive the message.
-1.2.7 The kernel MUST verify the message structure at memory location RSI.
+1.2.7 The kernel MUST verify the message structure at memory location (address in SI).
-1.2.8 The kernel MUST copy the message structure at RSI to the message queue of the destination process.
+1.2.8 The kernel MUST copy the message structure at SI to the message queue of the destination process.
 1.2.9 The kernel MUST add to the execution queue the "RECVMSG" function of the destination process.

 1.3 Kernel Messages*